 Training resources are now available to help clergy, lay employees, vestry members, teachers, and other volunteers understand their responsibility to protect children, elders, and other dependent persons.
 Think of “safeguarding” as a foundation for doing ministry.

-Once a person has taken two in-person training courses (whether two of the same course or two different courses), that person will be eligible to renew and take other courses online.
+It’s now the policy of the diocese that anyone can take Safeguarding classes online, whether or not they have attended an in-person class.
 To access the Safeguarding Online courses, you will need to have a user name.
 Contact the diocesan office if you are unsure whether you have a user name yet or not.

 Safe Church Policy in the Diocese of Fort Worth

-For more information, refer to the diocesan Safeguarding policy, “Toward Healthy Ministry: Protecting God’s People From Abuse”, or contact the Rev. Canon Janet Waggoner, through the diocesan office at firstname.lastname@example.org or 817-534-1900.
+For more information, contact the Rev. Canon Janet Waggoner through the diocesan office at firstname.lastname@example.org or 817-534-1900.